 This site sheds some light on those issues.
-To learn about those issues, you can begin with the DUI/OVI page and continue with the sub-pages with discussions on specific topics.
-It would also be helpful to read the book ‘I Was Charged With DUI/OVI – Now What?!’
-That book is a quick read and discloses what you need to know before going to court.
+To learn about those issues, you can begin with the DUI / OVI page and continue with the sub-pages with discussions on specific topics.
+It would also be helpful to read the guide ‘I Was Charged With DUI / OVI – Now What?!’
+That guide is a quick read and discloses what you need to know before going to court.
 It is available for sale in online bookstores, and you can also download the free e-book version from this website.Going To Court For Clintonville DUI / OVI Cases

 Although Clintonville has a population of about 30,000, it is not an independent city.
 Instead, it is a neighborhood within the city of Columbus.
 As Clintonville does not have its own police department, the law enforcement agencies which patrol the area are the Columbus Division of Police, the Ohio State Highway Patrol, and the Franklin County Sheriff’s Office.

 DUI / OVI cases arising from the Clintonville area are filed in the Franklin County Municipal Court.
 In the Municipal Court, the first court appearance is an arraignment, and it will be held within five business days of when the traffic ticket was issued.
 At the arraignment, you are given the choices of pleading guilty, pleading no contest, and pleading not guilty.
 Pleading guilty or no contest at the arraignment will result in a sentence being imposed without an opportunity to review the prosecution’s evidence and plan a defense.
 Pleading not guilty at the arraignment will result in the case being scheduled for a pretrial hearing.